 Where did they come from?

 The Ojibwe Horse has been known by several names, including the Lac La Croix Indigenous Pony or Indian Horse.
-They are noted as Critically Endangered on Canada’s Conservation List.
+In Canadian government archives they were commonly referred to as Indian Ponies.
+They are noted as Critically Endangered on Canada's Conservation List.

 A strong, active animal, full of spirit and giving the impression of a small horse rather than a pony.